MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_INPUT_PUSHBUTTON_DIMMER_MQTT.md

 - LONG: output high for one clock cycle when a long push is detected on input `PB`.
 - Q: output.
 - DBL: double-click output.
-- OUT: dimmer value, datatype byte.
+- OUT: dimmer value, byte datatype.

 METHOD(S)
 - InitMQTT: enables MQTT events on the FB: sets the MQTT publish topic and sets the pointer to the `MQTTPublishQueue`.
 If dimmer values are not required as MQTT output, set `OutputDimmer` to `FALSE`.
+Also provides the option to specify the MQTT QoS for the realtime emitted MQTT events on the dimmer.
 - ConfigureDimmer: configures the dimmer with your prefered configurations, an overview of the parameters and their default values:
     - `T_Debounce`: debounce time for input PB, defaults to 10ms.
-    - `T_Reconfig`:  reconfguration time, defaults to 10S
+    - `T_Reconfig`:  reconfguration time, defaults to 10S.
     - `T_On_Max`: start limitation, defaults to 0ms.
     - `T_Dimm_Start`: reaction time to dim, defaults to 400ms.
     - `T_Dimm`: time for a dimming ramps, defaults to 3s.